facelessuser/backrefs/docs/src/markdown/usage.md

     type        ::=  "s"
     ```

 3. Lastly, our implementation of the [Format Specification Mini-Language][format-spec] (`format_spec`) allows format
     strings to work for byte strings as well as Unicode strings.
 This is something that Regex does not allow without
     Backrefs.

     ```pycon3
     >>> bre.subf(br'(test)', br'\C{0:|^8}\E', b'test')
     b'||TEST||'
     ```

-    !!! note "Conversion Syntax and Bytes"
+    /// note | Conversion Syntax and Bytes
     In almost all instances, using conversion types (`{!s}`, etc.) won't make sense in a regular expression replace
     as the objects will already be strings in the needed format, but if you were to use a conversion using byte
     strings, when converting from `bytes` to `str`, ASCII will be the assumed encoding, and the object or Unicode
     string would be encoded using the `backslashreplace` option as well.
+    ///

 ## Advanced Usage